kmj0792/PolarDSN/README.md

 ```

 ## Usage
-To run SVD-AE on different datasets, use the following commands:
+To run PolarDSN on different datasets, use the following commands:

 + For Bitcoin-alpha:
 ```